 I am taking it that if you are reading this you are trying to investigate why it may be that your dog keeps having recurring ear infections and nothing seems to be working as over time it simply reappears again.

 Otitis - or inflammation of the ear - is the second most common reason most dog-owners will front up at the vets, after itchiness, and before allergies.
 Dogs, it appears, have a lot of ‘inflammatory” issues these days.
 So let's have a closer look at why this may be, and it doesn’t matter if we are talking about otitis externa (outer ear) the most common, otitis media (middle ear) or otitis interna (the inner ear).
 Let me state, it does not matter how many times you clean your dog's ears with a cotton ball wound into a strip or stop him or her from getting water in the ears, or even how often you use a cleaning solution.
-If you are not dealing with the root cause - ear infections will continue over time.
+If you are not dealing with the root cause - ear infections will continue over time - as a persistent, ongoing issue.
 Ready to read?

 If Hippocrates deemed that medicine be thy food, are we able to look at what your dog eats and say “If I were a dog - that's exactly what I would want to be eating every day?”
 So if we looked at our food could we ascertain what proportion of the food we put in our mouths is nutrient-dense?
 By this, I mean the foods that are exploding with high levels of vitamins and minerals and antioxidants known to slow the ageing process and feed our amazing immune system.
 Could we boast it’s at least 50%?
 Is our daily diet teeming with billions of beneficial bacteria from yoghurt, kefir, fermented foods, and possibly a bit of kombucha because we have learnt from our ancestors these foods are crucial for good health?
 If you missed the science class that detailed the major benefits of the bacteria found in these foods, known today as probiotics, it would have looked something like this possibly ….